INU-ez/INU_Tools-GTA-sa-/DOCS.md

 | Export tracks.dat | Save track definitions |
 | Create Track | New track curve |
 | Mark Station | Toggle station point (edit mode) |

+> 💡 **Example — add a new station on an existing track:** imported tracks.dat (curve loaded from points), Edit Mode → select a point at the desired spot → **Mark Station** → the point is flagged as a stop (marker becomes visible via **Refresh Station Markers** — a visible Empty sphere).
+Export → station flag is written for that point in tracks.dat.

 ### Compiled Nodes